stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 ## Conceptual Data Model

-The data model will follow a Star Schema with 4 Fact Tables and 3 Dimension Tables:
+The data model will follow a Star Schema with 4 Fact Tables and 3 Dimension Tables.

+This structure will make it highly convenient for the climate scientists to quickly pull the data points they require for their analyses with minimal joins and aggregations.

+Furthermore, at this level of aggregation, the data is bound to be of smaller size and thus queries are likely to return results much faster.

 ![data-model](./diagrams-and-visuals/DataModel.png)